Hi hi! I’ve finally gotten a good start on the first draft for my very first game, Conspiracy in Emerson.

-It’s 1997 in an ultra-wealthy port town on the east coast of the United States.
-Emerson has always used its wealth and its upper class citizenry’s considerable influence to divert outside attention from its deeply ingrained cutthroat culture and quasi-Catholic religion.
-Lately, things have been getting tense in the upper echelons of society.
-Old money and new money interests compete for influence over Emerson and the whole town is on edge as the toxicity of all the in-fighting, feuds, and rivalries has begun to trickle down from the wealthy to rest on the shoulders of the middle- and lower-classes.
+It’s 1997 in an ultra-wealthy port town in the northeast United States.
+Emerson has always used its wealth and its upper class citizenry’s considerable influence to divert outside attention from its deeply ingrained culture of cutthroat politics and its quasi-Catholic religion.
+Lately, things have been getting tenser than usual in the upper echelons of society.
+Old money and new money interests compete for dominance over Emerson and the whole town is on edge as the toxicity of all the in-fighting, feuds, and rivalries has begun to trickle down from the wealthy to rest on the shoulders of the middle- and lower-classes.

 Also, the wind has been, like, really bad lately and it’s getting on everyone’s nerves.